-• Descend to a minimum level, with additional, context-specific standards and/or technological implementations;

-- Be "gold-plated" to a maximum level, becoming needlessly cumbersome or expensive for many applications, weakening the perceived advantages of compliance and possibly distorting or limiting uptake; or - Have no clear ranking from least to most restrictive standardisation, which may mean that standardisation is abandoned altogether or set to serve the interests of the most powerful businesses, sectors or perspectives affected.
+- Descend to a minimum level, with additional, fragmentation from context-specific supplemental standards and/or technological implementations; - Be "gold-plated" to a maximum level that is needlessly cumbersome or expensive for many applications, weakens the perceived advantages of compliance and possibly distorts or limits uptake; or - Have no clear ranking from least to most restrictive standardisation, which may mean that standardisation is abandoned altogether or set to serve the interests of the most powerful businesses, sectors or perspectives affected.

 Why should this matter?
-It could have negative or positive consequences.
-On the negative side, standards developed at the technological level to serve needs arising at the functional or application level may respond to increasing general-purpose applications by fragmentation to incompatible specific standards that limit further technological convergence.
+It could have disadvantages and advantages.
+On the negative side, technological standards to address functional or application level needs may respond to increasing general-purpose applications by fragmenting into incompatible specific standards that limit further technological convergence.
 Continuing the above example, the development of incompatible standards for data sharing in industrial, financial and healthcare settings may frustrate the deployment of common data storage and analytic solutions and thus inhibit advanced services that draw on all three types of data, as well as globally implementable ways of ensuring privacy or security of personal data.

-On the positive side, the challenges posed by technological convergence could provide useful impetus to the development of functional as opposed to technological standards, defined at the application or service level (e.g. business process standards) in a way that is compatible with basic technological standards for, e.g., security or data exchange.
-It may also enhance privacy by preventing the easy assimilation of all data sets into a common big data collection subject to artificial intelligence's ability to combine data and inference mechanisms.
-In the same example, this could lead to standards that provide appropriate and negotiable levels of protection for different kinds and uses of data and limit reliance on "privacy and security by (technology) design" approaches, in which, more than ever before, design is done in multidisciplinary teams with people not used to work together - as solutions may not be found in technology alone.
+On the positive side, the challenges posed by technological convergence could provide useful impetus to the development of functional as opposed to technological standards, defined at the application or service level (e.g. business process standards) to be compatible with basic technological standards for, e.g., security or data exchange.
+The same challenges may also enhance privacy by inhibiting the easy assimilation of all data sets into a common big data collection open to intrusive and hard-to-audit artificial intelligence fusions of data and inference mechanisms.
+In the same example, this could lead to standards that provide appropriate and negotiable levels of protection for different kinds and uses of data and limit reliance on "privacy and security by (technology) design" approaches in which, more than ever before, design is done in multidisciplinary teams by people not used to working together and/or overly prone to seeing purely technological solutions to logical, human or societal problems.